amerocrypto/paper.amerocrypto.com/README.md

-# paper.dash.org
+# paper.amerocrypto.com
-JavaScript Client-Side Dash Wallet Generator
+JavaScript Client-Side Amero Wallet Generator

 Now Dash addresses and their corresponding private key can be conveniently generated in a web browser.